-A guided walk on the Aonach Eagach takes in the tops of two Munros, Meall Dearg (953m) and Sgurr nam Fiannaidh (967m).
-Between these two tops is the Aonach Eagach itself, a narrow notched ridge with steep drops and pinnacles to ascend and descend.
-It has a bit of a fearsome reputation amongst hill walkers due to it’s inescapability once established on the ridge and it’s exposed pinnacles.
-However, with a good head for heights and the help of an experienced instructor, we’ll guide you along this breathtaking route allowing you to focus on enjoying the spectacular exposure and scenery.
+A guided scramble on the Aonach Eagach takes in the tops of two Munros, Meall Dearg (953m) and Sgurr nam Fiannaidh (967m).
+Between these two tops is the Aonach Eagach itself.
+It is a narrow notched ridge with steep drops.
+There are pinnacles to ascend and descend.
+It has a bit of a fearsome reputation amongst hill walkers.
+This is due to its inescapability once established on the ridge.
+The exposed pinnacles add to the challenge.
+If you have a good head for heights, we’ll guide you along this breathtaking route.
+An experienced instructor will support you, allowing you to focus on enjoying the spectacular exposure and scenery.

-Our route starts at the East end of the Aonach Eagach and we have a steep climb to get us onto the ridge to start the day.
+Our route begins at the East end of the Aonach Eagach.
+We have a steep climb to reach the ridge and start the day.
 The first part of scrambling involves descending a section from Am Bodach.
 This is quite tricky and most of the time we’ll have you roped up to look after you.
-On a dry day, the rope will be on and off during the day but if a bit wet or windy, we’ll use the rope for most of the route.
+On a dry day, the rope will be on and off during the day.
+If it is wet or windy, we’ll use the rope to safeguard you for most of the route.

-After our first Munro of the day, Meall Dearg (953m), the scrambling ramps up a notch as we tackle lots of short ups and downs on the ridge.
-The narrowest section, known as the ‘Crazy Pinnacles’ are narrow and exposed but the holds are goods and we’ll coach you over this section whilst having the safety margin of a rope on.
+After our first Munro of the day, Meall Dearg (953m), the scrambling becomes more challenging.
+We tackle many short ups and downs on the ridge.
+The narrowest section, called the ‘Crazy Pinnacles’, is narrow and exposed.
+The holds are good.
+We’ll coach you over this section while ensuring the safety margin of a rope.

 A down climb and some more ups and downs and the scrambling is over for the day.
-After recharging, we’ll tackle the steep slog to Stob Coire Leith and follow the ridge over towards our final Munro of the day, Sgurr nam Fiannaidh.
+After recharging, we’ll tackle the steep slog to Stob Coire Leith.
+We will then follow the ridge towards our final Munro of the day, Sgurr nam Fiannaidh.

 There are a few descent options from the end of the ridge, none of them particularly easy!
-After descending,the famous Clachaig Inn is only a short walk away from the base of the route and makes a fitting place to celebrate a successful traverse.
+Be prepared for a long, steep and loose descent.
+After descending, the famous Clachaig Inn is only a short walk away from the base of the route.
+It makes a fitting place to celebrate a successful traverse.

 Is this for me?